hljodbokasafnid/Ascanius/README.md

 - You should now have a working full-text book

 ### Converting from Daisy 2.02 to Epub 3
-- Upload the folder containing the full daisy 2.02 ebook
+- Upload the folder containing a valid daisy 2.02 ebook
 - Validate the ebook if any errors occur
 - Wait for the Daisy Pipeline 2 to process the book
 - Download the epub file and open up in a ebook reader that supports Media Overlay (recommend [Thorium Reader Alpha](https://github.com/edrlab/thorium-reader/releases/tag/latest-windows))

+### Batch Conversion of Daisy 2.02 to Epub 3
+- Upload a folder containing nothing but valid daisy 2.02 ebooks
+- Wait for the conversion to finish
+- Download a zip file containing all books as epub 3 and or log files of failed books
+- Some books may need to be fixed before re-running them, also converting them by themselves may be a better option

 ## License